mmeil3/FireClimateSpatialAnalysis/README.md

 ```
 ### Regression

 Regression analysis generates coefficients that represent the slope and intercept of a line that best fits the observed data points (Oyana, 2021, p.
 148).
-The relationship is confirmed when (1) when there is a tendency for the dependent(or response)  variable,  Y,  to  vary  with  an  independent  (or  predictor)  variable,  X, in a systematic fashion and (2) when there is a well-defined scattering of data points around the curve that depicts some type of model direction.
-Linear regression can also be used to predict variable values, estimate unknown values given the values of another.
+The relationship is confirmed when the  when the dependent varies with the independent variable, or when there is scattering around the chosen model.
+Linear regression can also be used to predict variable values, and estimate unknown values given the values of another.
 It is best to take a two-tiered approach that involves Least Squares Regression  (LSR) and Geographically Weighted Regression (GWR) (Oyana, 2021, 149).

 #### Least Squares Regression
 Least Squares Regression modelling helps identify important predictors that may explain the spatial processes in a given area, while taking into consideration the residuals (errors).
-We are interest in looking at the overall patterns that suggest a linear relationship, to understand how much temperature explains wildfire.
+We are interested in looking at the overall patterns that suggest a linear relationship, to understand how much temperature explains wildfire.
 The residuals are then tested in the model and are randomly distributed (Oyana, 2021, p.
 149).
+We then test for a GLobal Moran's I to see if there is positive spatial autocorrelation.

 A simple regression model can be written as follows:

 $$
 Y = a + bX